 Workplace Relationships

-Forming workplace relationships doesn’t have to be complicated.
+Building relationships at work doesn’t have to be complicated.
 Start by striking up a conversation during a break or after a shift.
 Plan a coffee or lunch with a colleague from your unit.
-If you frequently work with the same individuals, consider starting a group chat on text or through apps like WhatsApp.
-This can help you coordinate work-related matters, and also provide an opportunity to socialize outside of work or chat with a coworker.
+If you regularly work with the same people, consider starting a group chat on an app like WhatsApp to coordinate work matters and socialize outside of work.

 Social Media